Squeezing Back

 — 'Stories of Struggle'

 Matthew D. McCollom, far right, a key strategist in the Black Community’s boycott of WCC merchants, served as president of Orangeburg’s NAACP in the 1950s and later As state conference president.
-He was a founding member of the Southern Christian Leadership Conference, Here, McCollom receives a commemorative plaque from Bishop Charles Golden, center, and Rev. I. DeQuincey Newman, NAACP field secretary for the state conference, far left.
+He was a founding member of the Southern Christian Leadership Conference.
+Here, McCollom receives a commemorative plaque from Bishop Charles Golden, center, and Rev. I. DeQuincey Newman, NAACP field secretary for the state conference, far left.
 Photo courtesy of South Caroliniana Library, USC.

 Matthew McCollom, president of the Orangeburg NAACP, reported that WCC economic pressure on and harassment of black petitioners included foreclosures, evictions, termination of credit, and obscene phone calls.
 The WCC pressured white distributors to deny wholesale goods to black merchants and pressured white professionals to deny their services— even medical services — to black citizens.
 Police took down car license numbers during black people’s meetings, and firefighters burst into homes or buildings during meetings — all with the expectation this would force petitioners and/or their relatives to remove their names from the 1955 school desegregation petitions sponsored by the NAACP.
 About half eventually did, but the petitions survived.